A relatively new option in the portable computer world, ultrabooks combine sleek and stylish designs with high end functionality.

 For an ultrabook, it means you’ll pay more but in exchange get a completely clean installation with no bloatware of any kind.
 For business users who need speed and a clean copy of Windows, that’s a huge bonus.

 That’s just the start of the high end features here, though.
-Notably, the MateBook X Pro includes a “full view” display with almost no bezel at all blocking any screen viewing area.
+Notably, the Acer Swift 5.
+The laptop includes a “full view” display with almost no bezel at all blocking any screen viewing area.

-The power button doubles as the fingerprint scanner, so with one touch you are signed in and ready to go.
+The ultrabook comes with a button that doubles as the fingerprint scanner, so with one touch you are signed in and ready to go.
 That’s a feature you can expect to see many other manufacturers start to mimic in the near future.

 For office settings, this machine has very high battery life that will have you working a full day — even on overtime — with a single charge.